 Today we are sharing our Exemplar Education review, based on our first three months using the online tutoring platform.

-If you have a child in school in the UK, you may well have heard about Exemplar.
+If you have a child in school in the UK, you may well have heard about Exemplar Education.
 It’s widely promoted through schools and also very popular in home educating families.
 More than 400,000 children have used Exemplar in the company’s 27-year history.

-If you’re also wondering is Exemplar Education any good, it’s reassuring to know that the content is 100% based on the national curriculum.
+If you are clear about what you’re signing up to, and happy you can afford the fees, then my opinion is that the quality of materials provided by Exemplar Education is very good.
+The content is 100% based on the national curriculum.
 Content is available for all GCSE exam boards at both foundation and higher level.
 Got younger kids?
 Exemplar also offers content for primary school children aged 4+.

 - How easy is it to get started?